Bethlehem, New Zealand: Bethlehem Campus

+In March of 1988, construction of the school began.
+The first classroom building - ‘A’ block - was built on the 10th of March.
+Bethlehem college was initially an independent private school, becoming a state-integrated school in 1999.

 In January 2013 a van of Bethlehem College students and former students crashed in a small village in Kenya, while they were on a volunteer mission at Ark Quest Academy.
 Student Caitlin Dickson was killed, as were married couple Brian and Grace Johnston.
 Kenyan bus driver Christopher Mmata was also killed.

 In 2022 Bethlehem College received considerable media attention when it was revealed that the school contract had a clause in it which made parents and their children agree that marriage is between a man and a woman.
 Allegations of homophobic bullying within the school came to light following this, resulting in a petition for the Education Review Office and the Ministry of Education to investigate the school, launched by Shaneel Lal.

 Bethlehem Tertiary Institute, formerly the Bethlehem Institute of Education, is a tertiary institution offering Degrees and Diplomas in teaching, social work and counselling and a Master of Professional Practice.
 Over 400 students are enrolled and students may study either onsite with a 'flipped classroom' approach or through innovative distance learning.
 The academy was founded in 1988 as a primary school with 100 students, and has expanded since to offer secondary and tertiary education.

 Notable former students include Kiri Allan (Member of Parliament), David Farrier (journalist and actor), Michael Ashton (makeup artist), Sam Tanner (1500m athlete) and Mika Vukona (professional basketball player).